Megalagrion pacificum: Population Size

 Little is known about the specific population sizes of this species.
 Researchers have documented a decline in Pacific Hawaiian damselfly populations since 1905.
 This is likely as a result of the introduction of several nonnative species.
 One example includes the invasive Mexican molly (Poecilia mexicana).
 This nonnative species was introduced in Hawaii in 1984.
 Nonnative species such as this one are predators that threaten Pacific Hawaiian damselfly naiads.
 This threat comes mostly during the larval growth of naiads.
 There is correlation between the presence of nonnative fish predation and damselfly population decline.
 But, there are no calculations of how many Pacific Hawaiian damselflies currently exist.
 There are also no reports that show how many damselflies have existed historically.

 Past and Current Geographical Distribution

-In the past, Pacific Hawaiian damselflies were known to populate all of the main Hawaiian Islands at lower elevations, except Kahoolawe and Niihau.
+In the past, Pacific Hawaiian damselflies were known to populate all of the main Hawaiian Islands at lower elevations, except Kaho'olawe and Ni'ihau.
 These populations would occur below 610 m along streams.
 Since 1994, this species has been completely wiped out of Oahu, Kauai, and Lanai Islands.
 Today, fewer than six populations exist on the islands of Maui and Molokai.
 There are only a few across very specific ranges along seven streams in Molokai and 14 in Maui.
 Existing adult populations remain rooted close to these specific breeding areas along streams.